how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 Transport in a Padded Box, Not a Backpack Pocket

-For transport, padding matters more than “being careful” because a single jolt can load the joint through the downstem or through the side wall where the joint is welded on.
+For transport, padding matters more than being careful, because a single jolt can load the joint through the downstem or through the side wall where the joint is welded on.

 Use a padded box or dedicated case that immobilizes the bong and keeps accessories from contacting the joint.
-The objective is to stop two things: movement of the piece inside the container, and hard objects tapping the joint during travel.
+The goal is to stop two things: movement of the piece inside the container, and hard objects tapping the joint during travel.

 Before packing, separate modular parts.
 A downstem riding in the joint is effectively a glass handle waiting to catch a bump.